electron/electron/docs/api/web-contents.md

   sent, depending on the referrer policy.
 * `postBody` [PostBody](structures/post-body.md) (optional) - The post data that
   will be sent to the new window, along with the appropriate headers that will be set.
 If no post data is to be sent, the value will be `null`.
+Only defined when the window is being created by a form that set `target=_blank`.

 Emitted when the page requests to open a new window for a `url`.
 It could be requested by `window.open` or an external link like `<a target='_blank'>`.